MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

 1. Start the **Microsoft 365 Alignment Tool** and export all files in Azure Data Storage.

 2. Download the **User and Group Activity Report** to see how many files will be migrated and how many will be deleted.
 The report will indicate how many Private message files each user has and also how many Yammer files and SharePoint files each group has.
-All the Private message files will be deleted, and we will move the Yammer files to SharePoint.
+All the[Private message files will be deleted, and we will move the Yammer files to SharePoint.
+Learn more about [Private message files](https://docs.microsoft.com/yammer/manage-security-and-compliance/monitor-private-content).

    - Identify if there needs to be action taken on any of the items.